cinnData/MLearning/Lectures/[ML-04] Logistic regression.md

 $$\textrm{FP\ rate} = \frac{\textrm{FP}} {\textrm{FP}+\textrm{TN}}\thinspace.$$

-In a good model, the true positive rate should be high and the false positive rate low.
+A good model should have both a high true positive rate and a low false positive rate low.
 The relative importance given to these statistics depends on the actual application.
 Their advantage is that they are still valid when the proportion of positive samples in the training data has been artificially inflated, because they are calculated separately on the actual positives and the actual negatives.
-This may sound strange, but it is recommended under class imbalance.
+This may look strange, but it is common practice under class imbalance.
 When the proportion of positive samples is inflated, the training data cannot be taken as representative of the current population, and the accuracy derived from the confusion matrix cannot be extrapolated to the real world.

 An alternative to the true positive and false negative rates, used by scikit-learn, is based on the precision and the recall: